 Water features at Kew Gardens include the Palm House Pond, a five acre (two hectare) lake and a waterlily pond.
 The River Thames flows along the western boarder of Kew Gardens.

 Asain influence at Kew Gardens is reflected in the Pagoda, the Japanese Minka and the Japanese Landscape and Gate.

-Royal Kew-several surviving features at Kew Gardens-Kew Palace, Queen Charlotte's Cottage, Royal Menageries and the Queen' Beasts-relate to its royal heritage.
+Royal Kew-several surviving features at Kew Gardens-Kew Palace, Queen Charlotte’s Cottage, Royal Menageries and the Queen’s Beasts-relate to its royal heritage.

-Kew Palace was known as Dutch House when Queen Caroline leased it along withother buildings and several parcels of land after the death of King George II.
+Kew Palace was known as Dutch House when Queen Caroline leased it along with several other buildings and additional parcels of land after the death of King George II.